samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 - You may report only 1 log<sub>*P*<sub>*app*</sub></sub> value per molecule per method.

-- It is mandatory to submit predictions for all 22 molecules.
+- It is mandatory to submit predictions for all molecules except `SM33`, `SM35`, and `SM39`, which are optional (since values were not determined).
 Incomplete submissions will not be accepted.

 - Report log<sub>*P*<sub>*app*</sub></sub> values to two decimal places (e.g. 3.71).